Woman showing an elderly man a tablet screen

 Gain valuable work experience through a fourth-month internship

 This program includes a 420-hour internship that will provide an opportunity for experiential learning alongside your coursework.
-Your internship will be supported by a 7-week internship preparation course, and opportunities for reflection on the experience will be included in your courses in the semester that follows.
-You'll be able to look for paid internships, though a paid internship is not guaranteed.
+Your internship will be supported by an internship preparation course, and opportunities for reflection on the experience will be included in your courses in the semester that follows.
+You'll be able to look for a paid internship to help with program costs (though a funded internship is not guaranteed).

 Graduate with 1,020 hours of practical experience